MaestroFries/FinalCapstoneAlpha/Article.md

 ## Project Summary

-The goal of this project is to analyze images using OpenCV, displaying colour data into graphs and a colour palette of prominent colours that will determine optimal results.
+The goal of this project is to analyze images using OpenCV, displaying colour data with graphs and a colour palette of prominent colours that will determine optimal results.
 Functions such as `kmeans()` and `imread()` are used extensively to do such and will be explained in detail.